botshot/botshot/docs/quickstart/actions.rst

 ############

 | If you read the previous page, you should already suspect what actions are.
 | To recap, each state has an action that triggers under some conditions.
-This action can be a hardcoded message or a python function returning some text.
+This action can be a hardcoded message or a python function.

 ========================
 Hardcoded actions
 ========================

 | You can simply define a message to be sent directly from the YAML flow.
-| We encourage you to try making a flow just with these and testing it in the web chat interface before moving on to Python code.
+| You can try making a flow just with these and test it in the web chat interface before moving on to Python code.

 .. code-block:: yaml